TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesAdministrators/FileDirectoryPermissions/Index.rst

-Besides the strict separation between multiple virtual hosts, it is possible to revoke any write permissions for the web server user (e.g. www-data) to the TYPO3 source directory in general.
+Besides the strict separation between multiple virtual hosts, it is possible to revoke any write permissions for the web server user (e.g. www-data) to the TYPO3 CMS source directory in general.
 In other words: only allow write access to resources, the web server user requires to have write access for, such as "fileadmin", "typo3conf", "typo3temp" and "uploads".